 The reality is that much

 of what we see on the economic landscape is a mirage, all of us who own businesses would be adding workers if our phone was ringing off the hook and a demand existed for our products, but that situation simply does not exist.
 Like everyone else in my industry I'm sitting on empty office space and buildings, cutting cost, and waiting for demand to increase.
-Constructing more new buildings more while paying taxes, insurance. and maintaining empty space makes no sense except to those in government that are not using their own money.
+Constructing more new buildings while paying taxes, insurance, and maintaining a huge supply of empty space makes no sense except to those in government that are not using their own money.

 If things were so